Kathmandu posts 85 per cent drop in profit

 - Kathmandu set to take over surfing brand Rip Curl, create billion-dollar retailer

-Kathmandu will not pay out a final dividend.
+Kathmandu will not pay a final dividend.

 Total online group sales grew by 63 per cent to $106.4m in the year, now accounting for 15.7 per cent of all sales.

-Kathmandu's online sales grew by 67 per cent to $80.9m in the period, while Rip Curl online sales grew by 52 per cent to $25.5m.
+Kathmandu's online sales grew 67 per cent to $80.9m in the period, and Rip Curl online sales grew 52 per cent to $25.5m.

 Including online and in-store sales, total group sales increased by 48.7 per cent.

-Kathmandu group chief executive Xavier Simonet said FY20 had been a "transformational year" for the company following the Rip Curl acquisition.
-But the group had beared the brunt of the Covid-19 pandemic which had impacted its results.
+Kathmandu group chief executive Xavier Simonet said FY20 had been a "transformational year" for the company after the Rip Curl acquisition.
+But the group had borne the brunt of the Covid-19 pandemic, which had affected its results.

+Despite this, he said the company was in a strong financial position.

 "Unfortunately the group faced significant unexpected challenges with Covid-19 restrictions and lockdowns.
 We took decisive action early to reduce costs, adjust the operating structure of the business, and raised $207 million of equity.
 These initiatives have resulted in a strong balance sheet and healthy inventory level, which position us well for the future," Simonet told the NZX.

-Following lockdown restrictions easing in New Zealand, Australia, Europe and California, the group had seen its retail sales return strongly.
+After lockdown restrictions eased in New Zealand, Australia, Europe and California, the group's retail sales returned strongly.

-The company said Covid-19 had resulted in loss sales in the Rip Curl business of about $70m.
-Despite this, the brand generated $34m of cash and contributed $11.7m to group underlying EBITDA during the initial nine months of ownership.
+The company said Covid-19 had resulted in lost sales in the Rip Curl business of about $70m and about $15m in the Oboz business.

+Lockdowns had caused loss sales revenue of about $50m from Kathmandu stores.

-Overall Rip Curl sales declined by 17 per cent in the nine months of ownership by Kathmandu.
+Rip Curl sales declined by 17 per cent, but it still generated $34m and contributed $11.7m to group underlying ebitda during the initial nine months of ownership.

+"Beyond the short-term impacts from lockdowns, our long-term strategy remains unchanged," Simonet said.

+"Product innovation, brand differentiation, a key focus on sustainability, and a step change in digital transformation, will enable us to continue answering the needs of our customers."